Itvisors/mendix-NativeTileContainer/README.md

-## NativeTileContainer
+## Native Tile Container
 Easily create tiled dashboard or menu pages.
-Enlarge tiles a lit to fit screen width.
+Enlarge tiles a little to fit screen width.

 ## Why?
 React Native and Mendix support flex layout so creating a responsive page with a few tiles should be easy right?